 In many cases, the size of your hernia will probably increase as time goes by, if no intervention is made.

 Not all, but many people develop parastomal hernias after stoma surgery.
 In most cases, the hernia develops within 2 weeks and up to two years after stoma surgery.
 However, the risk of developing a hernia is lifelong.

 The risk increases with age, obesity, pregnancy, lung conditions like chronic cough or COPD, strenuous work, smoking and strenuous physical activity.
 If you are a male, you are also at higher risk.

-A study has shown that abdominal exercises combined with the use of a support garment may prevent hernias from appearing.
+A study has shown that abdominal exercises combined with the use of a support garment, like ostomy belt, may prevent hernias from appearing.
 Your stoma care nurse may know what exercises are relevant for you for prevention of a parastomal hernia.

-Combine your exercises with the wearing of a support garment, avoid straining and heavy lifting, maintain a healthy weight, because being overweight in most cases place additional strain on your abdominal muscles.
+Combine your exercises with the wearing of an ostomy hernia support garment, avoid straining and heavy lifting, maintain a healthy weight, because being overweight in most cases place additional strain on your abdominal muscles.

 Study: Thompson & Trainor: “Prevention of parastomal hernia: a comparison of results 3 years on”, 2005

 Living with a stoma and hernia may have a great impact on a person’s everyday life.
 A stoma and hernia may challenge a person’s mobility, body image and sense of self-esteem.
 To help you live your life as you like, Corsinel support garments are safe and reliable products for discretion, fixation, support of your stoma pouch, reduced leakage risk and support of your hernia.
 The Corsinel ostomy belt and underwear range offers various products, specifically designed to help you with your daily stoma or hernia challenges.

 Corsinel support garments are developed in close cooperation with ostomates, doctors and nurses to ensure best performance, function and highest quality at all times.